3liz/presentations/docs/2022-08_FOSS4G_Advanced_QGIS_forms_into_the_web_with_Lizmap.md

 Nicolas BOISTEAULT - 3LIZ

 <!-- (15s) Hi, I'm going to show you some tips to make advanced forms in QGIS which will be easy for users to be filled.
-I also will show you that you'll get those forms in the web thanks to Lizmap with no more configuration most of the time.
+I also will show you those forms in the web thanks to Lizmap with no more configuration most of the time.
 This way you'll get more participation and less mistake in your data.
  -->